jclarke0000/MMM-MyWordClock/README.md

 ![Screen Shot](/../screenshots/MMM-MyWordClock_hero.jpg?raw=true "Screen Shot")

-It requires the use of paviro's MMM-PIR-Sensor module to detect motion and cancel the clock display. https://github.com/paviro/MMM-PIR-Sensor
+This requires the use of another module to provide a message to cancel the screensaver.
+It defaults to the message "USER_PRESENSE" as provided by paviro's MMM-PIR-Sensor module to detect motion. https://github.com/paviro/MMM-PIR-Sensor

 This is baased on the great work done by brobergp on MMM-TextClock. https://github.com/brobergp/MMM-TextClock.